Wyllyumm/se_project_aroundtheus/README.md

 Project 3: Around the U.S.

 Features:
 This project was made with a focus on responsive design.
 It was made so that images display correctly at different screen resolutions.
-As you expand or shrinkg screen resolutions, images will compress or expand into columns as necessary.
+As you expand or shrink the screen resolutions, images will compress or expand into columns as necessary.
+Also features basic javascript which enables a form popup allowing users to edit the profile section.
 Examples:

 ![5D62D453-3E35-421F-9324-BA7ED9B6B533](https://github.com/Wyllyumm/se_project_aroundtheus/assets/167792287/98e29500-81dd-4656-a8d1-1fd4f9f5ac76)